 - 1/4 teaspoon browning sauce, optional

-- 1. In a small bowl, combine the first five ingredients; rub over roast.
-Wrap in plastic wrap and refrigerate overnight.
+- 1. Combine first five ingredients; rub over roast.
+Wrap in plastic wrap; refrigerate overnight.

-- 2. Place carrots, potatoes and onions in a 6-qt. slow cooker; add broth.
-Unwrap roast; place in slow cooker.
-Cook, covered, on low 8-10 hours or until meat and vegetables are tender.
+- 2. In a 6-qt. slow cooker, heat carrots, potatoes, onions and unwrapped roast; add broth.
+Cook, covered, on low until meat and vegetables are tender, 8-10 hours.

 - 3. Transfer roast and vegetables to a serving platter; tent with foil.
 Pour cooking juices into a small saucepan.
-In a small bowl, mix flour and water until smooth; stir into pan.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+Mix flour and water until smooth; stir into pan.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 If desired, add browning sauce.
-Serve roast with gravy.
+Serve with roast and vegetables.
 Yield: 14 servings.

 1 serving equals 233 calories, 5 g fat (2 g saturated fat), 56 mg cholesterol, 249 mg sodium, 21 g carbohydrate, 2 g fiber, 24 g protein.
 Diabetic Exchanges: 3 lean meat, 1-1/2 starch.